 Licking Heights Local Schools is located approximately 20 minutes east of Columbus, providing residents with a rapidly growing, diverse community.
-The school district serves approximately 4,800 students, preschool through twelfth grade, and covers an area of 36 square miles, including parts of Blacklick, Pataskala, Reynoldsburg, Summit Station, as well as the townships of Etna, Jefferson, Jersey, and St. Albans, and neighborhoods within a small portion of the City of Columbus.
+The school district serves preschool through twelfth grade, and covers an area of 36 square miles, including parts of Blacklick, Pataskala, Reynoldsburg, Summit Station, and the City of New Albany, as well as, the townships of Etna, Jefferson, Jersey, St. Albans and Truro, and neighborhoods within a small portion of the City of Columbus.

-Licking Heights is one of the fastest-growing school districts in Ohio.
-With a diverse student population speaking more than 30 languages, the District focuses on student learning and achievement while looking toward the future as it continues to be recognized as a leader in innovative best practices.
+Licking Heights is one of the fastest-growing school districts in Ohio, with a diverse student population speaking more than 42 languages.
+The District focuses on student learning and achievement while looking toward the future as it continues to be recognized as a leader in innovative best practices.